ipozdeev/it-skills-for-research/data-management.md

 ## example: directory tree

 A rather straightforward solution is to put all files that contain data in one folder outside your project &ndash; let's call it `research-database`.
-In general, it is a good idea is to upload this folder to cloud storage such as Google Drive, Yandex Disk or the like and ensure it being synchronized.
+In general, it is a good idea is to upload this folder to cloud storage such as Google Drive, Yandex.Disk or the like and ensure it being synchronized.
 To be able to reference the folder without specifying its absolute or relative path, let us also set up an [environment variable](./project-environment.md#environment-variables) called `RESEARCH_DATA_PATH` and set its value to wherever the folder is located.

 ### file types